whistlegraph/aesthetic-computer/README.txt

 😀 TODO 😆

 🌟 Projects in Progress (PIP) 🌟

+- Jeffrey
+  *** `blur` ***
+    - [️🟠] Red crosshair drags when pressing corner label.

 - Tina
+  - [] Color change for the border when tapping from the login.
-  - [] color change for buttons in Light Mode
+  - [] Color change for buttons in Light Mode.
+See `ui.mjs`.
+    - [] Login buttons.
+    - [] Invert all black and white buttons via the `ui.mjs`.
+Button default schemes.
+By setting and updating global in `disk.mjs` on the `ui` module that is red when buttons are painted.
-  - [] starfield connection colors should be different in light mode
+  - [] Starfield connection colors should be different in light mode.
   - [] autocompletions no longer appear / are too light in light mode
   - [] HANDLES SET warning should have different colors in light mode
+  - [] Put glaze back on.
+    - [] Modify glaze with different uniforms depending on the mode.
+         (This may require help from sage.)

 - Miles (Sunday)
-  *** `blur` ***
+  *** `crayon` ***
-    - [️🟠] Red crosshair drags when pressing corner label.
+    - [] Fix the double buffer.
+    - [] Colors drift too much.
+    - [] A little splotchy, marks should feel uniform.
+    - [] Interpolate gesture using a Catmull-Rom spline or based on speed / physics using a leash.
   *** .pjs compiler ***
     - [] Break the below down into steps and get it compiling on each load.
       - [] Add syntax support to the vscode extension for the .pjs files / metaprocessor.